 How do I become a leader?

-At Stonehill we are passionate about developing and empowering leaders.
-If you would like to host or lead a group, send us a message below and we will connect with you.
+At Stonehill, we are passionate about developing and empowering community group leaders.
+If you want to host or lead a group, please fill out this application, and we’ll get back to you.
+APPLY HERE

 Why have semesters for community groups?